coderefinery/testing/_episodes/02-concepts.md

 ## Unit tests

-- Unit tests are just functions ([Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/)
+- Unit tests are functions ([Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/))
 - Test one unit: module or even single function
 - Help to sharpen interfaces by identifying dependencies
 - Speed up testing